dragomano/SMF-Compat/README.md

 }
 ```

-After upgrading to SMF 3.0, it will be enough to replace the used classes.
-Example:
+After upgrading to SMF 3.0, you only need to replace the class references.
+For example:

 ```diff
 -use Bugo\Compat\Lang;